David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Vietnam's foreign policy is one of independence, self-reliance, peace, cooperation, and development; multilateralization and diversification.
 * The "Three Nos" policy (no military alliances, no foreign bases on Vietnamese soil, no allying with one country to counter another) helps Vietnam maintain sovereignty and a peaceful environment.
 * Military alliances would result in the loss of autonomy and turn the country into a backyard or a battlefield for major powers.

+**Allegation:** Claims that deep international integration will lead to a loss of independence and autonomy; or that one cannot maintain independence while integrating.
+* International integration and independence/autonomy have a dialectical, complementary relationship.
+Integration strengthens internal resources (economy, defense) to better protect independence and sovereignty.
+* Vietnam maintains the principle of independence and self-reliance in all integration decisions, not being dominated by external forces.

 **Allegation:** Incites Vietnam to "choose a side" in major power competition; claims that not joining military alliances is self-isolation and fails to protect sovereignty.
 * Vietnam steadfastly pursues a foreign policy of independence and self-reliance, choosing justice, righteousness, and national interests rather than choosing sides.